 Court costs are low.
-Lawyer fees normally calculated on hourly basis Costs are usually recoverable from defendant.
+Lawyer fees normally calculated on hourly basis Costs are usually recoverable from defendant arrest of vessels, signed in Brussels on May 10th 1952, on November 8th 1995.
+For the participant states of the 9th Diplomatic Convention of Maritime Law, it was enforced on February 24th 1956.